NYC-based psychotherapy practice focused on growth, introspection, and unburdening — across languages, cultures, and relationship structures.

 What types of therapy do you offer?

 We provide therapy for individuals, couples, and relationships across New York.
-We specialize in anxiety, trauma, LGBTQ+ identities, and non-monogamous relationships, helping clients build deeper, more authentic connections with themselves and others.

 When Things Are Hard to Talk About